bradleyjay/datadog_test/datadog/answers.md

 ## What is the Anomaly graph displaying?
 Generally, an [anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) uses algorithmic detection to compare a metric to it's past values, and can be configured to use historical data as well (time of day, day of the week patterns, and so on).

-The Anomaly graph here is displaying a region on either side of the current value of the reported metric.
-This represents the range of values within a set number (2, here) of standard deviations of the mean value, taken over some number of seconds set by a default rollup value, explained [here]([rollup](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)), but I'm not sure what that default is.
+The Anomaly graph here is displaying the current value of the MySQL CPU time metric, and a region on either side of the current value of the reported metric.
+This represents the range of values within a set number (2, here) of standard deviations of the mean value, taken over some number of seconds set by a default rollup value, explained [here]([rollup](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)), but I'm not sure what that default value is.
 Because I've chosen the 'basic' algorithm, the anomaly is calculated with a "simple lagging quantile computation," i.e. no seasonal/longer term trend data.

 # Section 3: Monitoring Data